 Perhaps it was a compassionate psychiatrist or therapist who gave you HOPE by recognizing your fears, or maybe it was one of the many skilled technicians who shared an understanding word during group therapy.
 Sometimes a friendly smile from a staff member may have eased your fears and made you feel respected.
 There are hundreds of ways the employees at Lindner Center of HOPE make a difference in the lives of patients.
 You have an opportunity to say “thank you” and give back HOPE through sharing your story or giving financially.
-Please read the stories below from a few of our grateful patients.

 Hope thrives on the energy and passion of people.